-So you have practiced all week but you forgot to bring your notes or you feel soo confident that you just don’t need them.
+So you have practised all week but you forgot to bring your notes or you feel soo confident that you just don’t need them.
 Maybe it was the alcohol talking, the nerves setting in or just the simple fact you are presenting in front of EVERYONE YOU EVER MET that will make you forget aspects of your speech.
 Even if you don’t need them my suggestion is to have 2 copies.
 The first is on your phone (for ease of access) and a printed paper copy just in case your phone dies.
 Even simple dot points to jog your memory (just in case).

 Make Overly Sexual / Inappropriate Jokes or References